 Now that you’ve tied the knot, it’s time to get settled into your new married life.
 As you’re experiencing many new things, your new financial situation is something you and your spouse should focus on.
 That’s where short term loans come into the picture.
 How do you use it wisely to establish your finances together?
 When it comes to buying things similar to a house and a car, your credit becomes extremely significant.

 Here are tips on how to manage your borrowed money wisely:

 Being married means having to communicate a lot.
 Are you planning to get short-term loans?
 If so, talk over how you will use it so that the interest and relevant fees are worth the cost.
 If you have obtained a short-term loan to spend on your wedding or on the honeymoon, how do you plan to repay it without putting too much pressure on your finances?

 You and your spouse should have a chat about your debts, income and even your updated credit scores.
 If they aren’t as good as you want them to be, work together to meet those expectations.
 It’s best to do this before you tie the knot, but if you haven’t, you should discuss finances with them as soon as possible.
 Setting up a dinner date so you could discuss your credit and finances might be a good idea so that both of you will be relaxed.
-Being open to each other and talking about everything are one of the best ways to prevent problems from getting in between you and your spouse.
+Being open to each other and talking about everything is one of the best ways to prevent problems from getting in between you and your spouse.

 Watch your credit